chill0121/Supervised-Sleep/database/schema_info.md

 ### **Database Schema**

 The structure of the Oura API data naturally guided the design of this relational database.
-The majority of the nested keys of the JSON necessitated creating a **child tables** (e.g., `sleep_contributors`), reducing redundancy and improving query performance.
+The majority of the nested keys of the JSON necessitated creating child tables (e.g., `sleep_contributors`), reducing redundancy and improving query performance.

 #### **Key Design Decisions**
 1. **Separation of Readiness Data**
-   - *Readiness is a derived metric that depends on both sleep and activity from the previous day.
+    - Readiness is a derived metric that depends on both sleep and activity from the previous day.
     - Instead of using foreign keys, which would introduce unnecessary dependencies and complicate queries, readiness is stored in its own table.
-   - This allows for efficient joins with sleep and activity data using time-based queries.
+This allows for efficient joins with sleep and activity data using time-based queries.

 2. **Sleep, Activity, and Heart Rate Stored Separately**
     - Sleep and activity data are stored separately to allow efficient queries and avoid redundant data storage.
     - Heart rate data, which is logged multiple times per day (every 5 minutes or more during workouts), is stored in its own table.
     - The `heartrate` table has optional foreign keys to `daily_sleep` and `daily_activity` when the heart rate measurement is associated with sleep or workouts.

 3. **Handling Variable-Resolution Data**
     - Sleep sessions (which can include naps and interrupted sleep) required special normalization.
     - The `sleep_sessions` table was separated from `daily_sleep`, with a foreign key linking it to `daily_sleep.id`.
     - This approach ensures that irregular sleep patterns are properly captured without redundancy.

 4. **Indexing for Performance Optimization**
     - Unique Index on `day` in `daily_sleep`, `daily_activity`, and `daily_readiness`, ensuring only one record per day.
-- **Indexes on Foreign Keys**:
+    - Indexes on Foreign Keys:
         - `heartrate.daily_sleep_id` and `heartrate.daily_activity_id` for efficient joins on sleep and activity.
         - `sleep_sessions.daily_sleep_id` to optimize lookups of multiple sleep intervals per day.
-- **Indexing Time-Series Data**:
+    - Indexing Time-Series Data:
         - `heartrate.timestamp` is indexed to allow fast range queries for trends over time.
         - `sleep_sessions.bedtime_start` and `bedtime_end` are indexed for efficient sleep session queries.

-5. **Cascade Deletion Constraints for Data Integrity** To prevent orphaned records, the following cascade delete rules were applied:
+5. **Cascade Deletion Constraints for Data Integrity**

+    - To prevent orphaned records, the following cascade delete rules were applied:
         - Deleting a `daily_sleep` record will automatically delete:
             - Associated `sleep_sessions` (since they are dependent on `daily_sleep`).
             - `sleep_contributors`, as they are functionally dependent on sleep.
             - `heartrate` records where `daily_sleep_id` is set.

     - Deleting a `daily_activity` record will automatically delete:
         - Associated `activity_contributors`.
         - `heartrate` records where `daily_activity_id` is set.

     - Deleting a `daily_readiness` record will automatically delete:
         - Associated `readiness_contributors`.

 In summary, these design choices will benefit our uses in the following ways:
 - **Fully Normalized (3NF)**: Reduces redundancy and ensures efficient updates.
 - **Optimized Query Performance**: Indexing strategies improve speed for time-series lookups and day-based queries.
 - **Data Integrity via Cascading Deletes**: Prevents orphaned records while maintaining meaningful relationships.
 - **Scalability**: The design can accommodate new metrics (e.g., oxygen levels (vO2 Max), workouts) without major schema changes.

 ---
 ---